Rosengate/sigil/README.md

 use Sigil\Utilities\Middlewares\RendererDecorator;

 class Kernel extends \Sigil\HttpKernel {
-    //...
-    public function getSigilSetup() : SigilSetup
-    {
-        return new SigilSetup(
-            RootController::class, // the initial root controller class,
-            middlewares: $this->middleware, // use the kernel listed middlewares,
-            decorators: [RendererDecorator::class] // for rendering features
-        );
 }
-    //...
-}
 ```

-p/s : For now, only root controller cannot be tagged with php attributes.

 ## <a name='usages'></a> Basic Usages
 #### 1. Create a simple routing for front facing web